 TEMPORARY STOCKPILE.
-The creation of a mound of earth with side slopes of 3 units horizontal to 1 unit vertical (33% slope) or flatter, for a period not exceeding 180 calendar days, and not to exceed eight feet in height and removed or protected prior to the rainy season.
+The creation of a mound of earth with side slopes of 3 units horizontal to 1 unit vertical (33% slope) or flatter, and not to exceed eight feet in height and removed or protected prior to the rainy season.